 How Much Does A Large Slide-In Camper Cost?

-New, a very large truck camper like one of these typically costs between $50,000 – $75,000.
+A very large new truck camper like one of these typically cost between $50,000 – $85,000, and possible more depending on the options and package you choose to add on.
 If you don’t have a capable truck right now, remember to factor in that big diesel dually into your RV budget, as well!

 Is The Biggest Truck Camper the Best?